-64HUD allows municipalities that are not large enough on their own to receive a HOME allocation from HUD to partner with other counties and municipalities and form what is called a consortium (also known as a Participating Jurisdiction, or PJ) in order to draw down HOME funds.
-Forming a consortium is a way for local governments that would not otherwise qualify for funding to join with other contiguous units of local government to directly participate in the HOME Investment Partnerships Program (HOME) program.
+Program (HOME) allocation from HUD to partner with other counties and municipalities and form what is called a consortium (also known as a Participating Jurisdiction, or PJ) in order to draw down HOME funds.
+Forming a consortium is a way for local governments that would not otherwise qualify for funding to join with other contiguous units of local government to directly participate in the HOME program.
 In FY 2022, HUD approved 147 consortia PJs.
 These PJs include among their members jurisdictions that are interested in taking a more regional, collaborative approach to meeting their affordable housing needs but whose individual formula allocations do not meet the minimum threshold for funding.
 Quoted from, and for more information, see the HOME Consortia webpage on the HUD Exchange website, a resource from the U.S. Department of Housing and Urban Development.